Renaissance Technologies LLC Has $187.01 Million Holdings in Ubiquiti Inc. (NYSE:UI)

-Renaissance Technologies LLC cut its stake in shares of Ubiquiti Inc. (NYSE:UI) by 7.7% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 671,482 shares of the company’s stock after selling 55,900 shares during the period.
-Renaissance Technologies LLC’s holdings in Ubiquiti were worth $187,014,000 at the end of the most recent quarter.
+Renaissance Technologies LLC trimmed its holdings in Ubiquiti Inc. (NYSE:UI) by 7.7% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 671,482 shares of the company’s stock after selling 55,900 shares during the period.
+Renaissance Technologies LLC’s holdings in Ubiquiti were worth $187,014,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds also recently modified their holdings of the company.
-CIBC Asset Management Inc raised its position in shares of Ubiquiti by 2.6% in the third quarter.
-CIBC Asset Management Inc now owns 2,564 shares of the company’s stock valued at $427,000 after buying an additional 64 shares in the last quarter.
+Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
+IFP Advisors Inc acquired a new stake in shares of Ubiquiti in the fourth quarter valued at approximately $52,000.
+RWM Asset Management LLC bought a new position in Ubiquiti in the fourth quarter valued at approximately $56,000.
+CI Investments Inc. bought a new stake in shares of Ubiquiti during the third quarter worth $46,000.
+Sowell Financial Services LLC bought a new stake in shares of Ubiquiti during the fourth quarter worth $77,000.
+Finally, Great West Life Assurance Co.
+Can grew its stake in shares of Ubiquiti by 34.0% during the third quarter.
 Great West Life Assurance Co.
-Can increased its stake in Ubiquiti by 34.0% in the third quarter.
-Great West Life Assurance Co.
-Can now owns 280 shares of the company’s stock valued at $47,000 after acquiring an additional 71 shares during the last quarter.
-HighTower Advisors LLC increased its stake in Ubiquiti by 1.4% in the fourth quarter.
-HighTower Advisors LLC now owns 5,282 shares of the company’s stock valued at $1,474,000 after acquiring an additional 71 shares during the last quarter.
-Los Angeles Capital Management LLC increased its stake in Ubiquiti by 2.7% in the fourth quarter.
-Los Angeles Capital Management LLC now owns 3,082 shares of the company’s stock valued at $858,000 after acquiring an additional 80 shares during the last quarter.
-Finally, Malaga Cove Capital LLC grew its stake in shares of Ubiquiti by 2.0% during the third quarter.
-Malaga Cove Capital LLC now owns 5,689 shares of the company’s stock worth $948,000 after buying an additional 110 shares during the last quarter.
-Hedge funds and other institutional investors own 7.95% of the company’s stock.
+Can now owns 280 shares of the company’s stock worth $47,000 after buying an additional 71 shares during the last quarter.
+Institutional investors own 7.95% of the company’s stock.

 A number of analysts have weighed in on UI shares.
 Barclays boosted their target price on shares of Ubiquiti from $140.00 to $174.00 and gave the stock an “underweight” rating in a research note on Monday, November 9th.
-BWS Financial boosted their target price on shares of Ubiquiti from $290.00 to $370.00 and gave the stock a “buy” rating in a research note on Monday, February 8th.
+BWS Financial lifted their price target on shares of Ubiquiti from $290.00 to $370.00 and gave the stock a “buy” rating in a report on Monday, February 8th.
 Finally, Zacks Investment Research upgraded shares of Ubiquiti from a “hold” rating to a “strong-buy” rating and set a $380.00 price target on the stock in a report on Friday, February 19th.

 UI stock opened at $319.08 on Friday.
 The firm has a market cap of $20.04 billion, a price-to-earnings ratio of 46.72, a PEG ratio of 1.68 and a beta of 1.44.
 Ubiquiti Inc. has a 12-month low of $110.01 and a 12-month high of $362.89.
 The company’s fifty day simple moving average is $311.87 and its 200 day simple moving average is $239.45.